SEMA 2009 General Motors Gallery – Camaro Extravaganza

 Liveblog: Obama primes a post-industrial America.

-The President is priming the country for a bankruptcy that will affect assembly workers, suppliers, dealerships, and an already economically battered Midwest.
+Coming back, the President is priming the country for bankruptcy that will affect assembly workers, suppliers, dealerships, and an already economically battered Midwest.
 We’ll liveblog his comments after the jump.

 Liveblog: GM, Segway Announce Personal Urban Mobility & Accessibility Concept